annaesvensson/yellow-wiki/README.md

     [See pages about coffee](/wiki/tag:coffee/)
     [See pages with examples](/wiki/tag:example/)

+Configuring wiki address in the settings, URL is automatically detected:

+    WikiStartLocation: auto
+    WikiNewLocation: @title

+Configuring wiki address in the settings, URL with subfolder for author:

+    WikiStartLocation: /wiki/
+    WikiNewLocation: /wiki/@author/@title

-Configuring wiki start page in the settings, URL with subfolder for categorisation:
+Configuring wiki address in the settings, URL with subfolder for categorisation:

     WikiStartLocation: /wiki/
     WikiNewLocation: /wiki/@tag/@title